mendersoftware/mender-docs/202.Release-information/02.Open-source-licenses/docs.md

 -----

-The following software may be included in this product: core-js, core-js-compat, core-js-pure.
-A copy of the source code may be downloaded from https://github.com/zloirock/core-js.git (core-js), https://github.com/zloirock/core-js.git (core-js-compat), https://github.com/zloirock/core-js.git (core-js-pure).
+The following software may be included in this product: core-js, core-js-compat.
+A copy of the source code may be downloaded from https://github.com/zloirock/core-js.git (core-js), https://github.com/zloirock/core-js.git (core-js-compat).
 This software contains the following license and notice below:

 Copyright (c) 2014-2019 Denis Pushkarev